jevargasv/rspec-testing-in-rails/README.md

     assert @user.valid?
   end

-#This should assert or return true, since we passed in all the proper information.
+# This should 'assert' true, since we passed in all the proper information.

   test 'invalid without name' do
     @user.name = nil